scaleflex/react-native-cloudimage-responsive/README.md

 ### Cloudimage account

-To use the Cloudimage Cloud plugin, you will need a Cloudimage token to deliver your images over CDN.
+To use the Cloudimage React Native library, you will need a Cloudimage token to deliver your images over CDN.
 Don't worry, it only takes seconds to get one by registering [here](https://www.cloudimage.io/registration?utm_source=referral&utm_medium=referral&utm_campaign=cloudimage_react_native_plugin&utm_content=readme).
 Once your token is created, you can configure it as described below.

 ## Installation